Ayagoz/Ayagoz.github.io/_pages/about.md

 About me
 ------
-I'm a 25 year old Data Scientist.
-Now I am a Computer Vision Engineer at [Constanta](https://const.tech/) and Ph.D. student at IITP RAS.
+Hello I'm a 27 year old Computer Vision Scientist and Ph.D. student at IITP RAS.
-Recently, I have been interested in different CV methods.

 About my projects
 ----

+- Commertial
-* Automatic systems
+    * Automatic systems for sports and e-sports

+- Academic
     * Diffeomorphic Transformer
     * LDDMM-based ML